agt-the-walker/arimaa-utils/README.md

 This script downloads new archived games from [Arimaa](http://arimaa.com/arimaa/) into `$HOME/.arimaa-utils` (this location can be changed in `lib/common.sh`).
-It also builds a games database in the same location, which will be used by the two following scripts.
+It also builds a games database in the same location, which will be used by the following scripts.

 ## good-human-games